nhutchison/PSIPro/README.md

 Thanks to Malcolm (Maxstang) for the boards, support, testing and encouragement.

 ## Version History

+    *  Version 1.6 - 14th May 2020
+         * Fixes for the Valid PSI address checks in the T command
+         *  Check for a valid pattern number, and ignore if the pattern does not match a known pattern.
+              Continue running the current pattern with the current timings.

     *  Version 1.5 - 13th May 2020
          * Added a check in the T command processing to prevent settig the global timing parameters